jonathondilworth/compilers/README.md

 **LIVE RANGES IS AN IMPORTANT CONCEPT IN REGISTER ALLOCATION - ALWAYS POPS UP IN EXAM, MAKE SURE YOU CAN CALCULATE IT**

-####Register Allocation Schemes
+#### Register Allocation Schemes

-#####Top Down (Local) Register Allocation
+##### Top Down (Local) Register Allocation

-if we have 10 values, and only 5 registers on the processor (number of values to be stored > numbers of registers), we use two registers to transfer to and from memory.
+If we have 10 values, and only 5 registers on the processor (number of values to be stored > numbers of registers), we use two registers to transfer to and from memory.
 Using three registers, get the values that are used most often (most commonly used) and for the remaining 7 values, load and store from and to the memory when we need them.

 Problem: what if the most commonly used values are only just used in the first half of the basic block, or they are just used in the second half of the basic block?
 It's not very efficient.
 Or perhaps, they are only just more commonly used than the other values.

-#####Bottom Up Allocation
+##### Bottom Up Allocation

 Load the most commonly used value into a register and use the remaining registers as needed.
 We have a pool of registers, and in this pool of registers, we strictly go with the live ranges.

 	Instruction 1: Get one from the pool.
 	Instruction 2: Get one from the pool...
 	...
 	Instruction 6: A live range terminates, return this register to the pool..
 	Instruction 7: A live range terminates, return this register to the pool..

 If at some point the pool is empty, then try to store to the main memory, the register that is going to be used the furtherest in the future, because we don't need this register for quite a while.

-##Lecture 17: Register Allocation via Graph Colouring
+## Lecture 17: Register Allocation via Graph Colouring

-####Recap on last lecture
+#### Recap on last lecture

 We have code that needs to allocate 30 values, we have 10 registers.
 What we are going to do, is we are going to maintain a pool of registers and then we are going to get one only when it is necessarily.
 It is only necessarily when we are going to assign a value.